 The complexity and cost ushered in cloud products starting in 2006 with Amazon Web Services.
 AWS allowed us to purchase a subscription for enterprise-grade cloud services.

-Wi-Fi is a two-way communication medium; in other words, your Wi-Fi system needs to be on similar technology as the devices you're supporting.
+WiFi is a two-way communication medium; in other words, your WiFi network needs to be on similar technology as the devices you're supporting.

 Mobile devices (smartphones in particular) evolve at a pretty astonishing rate.
 Look at the graphic below.